uri-yanover/4qbits/_pages/professional-faq.md

 - Outcome-orientation: A major transformation is necessary (like 0→1 or 1→100 - not 7→9/"feature factory" scenarios).
 - Leadership: There are other people whom I can lead (and who understand they need leadership).
 I'm very often a major individual contributor as well, but I can have a much greater specific impact when guiding a long-term effort of several people.
 Maximizing specific impact is by far what I want to focus on going forward.
-- Engineering muscle: you don't need a cookie-cutter achievement.
+- Engineering muscle: the work is beyond cookie-cutter.
 Positive example: you need to build a product that other people are not doing, and are not sure what it means technically.
-Negative example: you need somebody to do a CRUD API.
+Negative example: you need a CRUD API, and just want somebody to do it for you.

 > Q: So you code for money, right?
 (Ignoring everything else written here)